On Basis Constructions in Finite Element Exterior Calculus: Introduction

 \section{Introduction}

-Exterior calculus is a canonical approach towards mathematical electromagnetism.
-Utilizing exterior calculus in numerical analysis hence seems to be a natural choice, and a multitude of finite element methods have been formulated in what is now known as \emph{Finite Element Exterior Calculus} (FEEC \cite{AFW2}).

-A particular achievement of FEEC has been the identification of spaces of polynomial differential forms invariant under affine transformations, and subsequently the construction of \emph{finite element de~Rham complexes}.
-Research in numerical analysis has elaborated upon bases, degrees of freedom, and their geometric decompositions for those finite element spaces (see \cite{AFW1,AFWgeodecomp,hiptmair2001higher,hiptmair2002finite,rapetti2007geometrical,rapetti2009whitney}, for example). \\
+\emph{Exterior calculus} is a canonical approach towards mathematical electromagnetism.
+Utilizing exterior calculus in numerical analysis hence seems to be a natural choice. \emph{Finite element exterior calculus} (FEEC \cite{AFW2}) formalizes several well-known finite element methods in the language of exterior calculus.
+A particular achievement of FEEC has been the classification of \emph{finite element de~Rham complexes}.
+Research in finite element exterior calculus has provided a unified framework for bases, degrees of freedom, and geometric decompositions for classical vector-valued finite element spaces (see \cite{AFW1,AFWgeodecomp,hiptmair2001higher,hiptmair2002finite,rapetti2007geometrical,rapetti2009whitney}, for example).